-Browse through their samples to see if they’ve already done similar things in the past.
-If your idea matches with the content in their samples, you’ll be more likely to receive an amazing artwork when working with that artist.
+Browse through their samples to see if they've already done similar things in the past.
+If your idea matches with the content in their artistic collection, you’ll be more likely to receive an amazing artwork when commissioning that artist.

 If you request something that differs greatly from what the artist can do, there’s no guarantee that the artist will be able to pull your idea (or your requested style) off with good results.